Treatment Options

 Mental and physical health are entwined.

 My practice is grounded in collaborative relationships.
-Together we build trust and an understanding of what is most important to you.
+Together, we build trust and an understanding of what is most important to you.

 I emphasize the web-like interaction between the mind, the body, and the social world.
 I carefully and conservatively recommend psychiatric medications, when applicable, as one of many other valuable tools for treatment.
 When medically appropriate, I help patients reduce or eliminate overcomplicated psychiatric medication regimens, including addressing antidepressant withdrawal syndrome.